What Do You Do When Your Whole World is About to Implode?

 So getting yourself a gladiator and "lawyering up" before you even know whether that's what you need to do, can make your divorce 100 times harder.

 It also makes your life after divorce 100 times harder, too.

 It's hard to try to raise the peace flag after you've been fighting tooth and nail for years.

 It's not that all divorce lawyers are bad.
 But if you don't understand how they work, you may find that by the time you leave your lawyer's office you're either all fired up about protecting your "rights" or terrified that you're going to end up so poor that you'll be living out of your car for the rest of your life.

 That's not an accident.

-The problem is that going it alone, without a lawyer, can make your divorce an even bigger nightmare - especially if your spouse has a lawyer!
+The problem is that going it alone, without a lawyer, can be even worse - especially if your spouse has a lawyer!

-That's why you need to understand how divorce really works, and what your options are, BEFORE you get a lawyer.
+That's why you need to know what you're doing BEFORE you get a lawyer.

 Otherwise, you're likely to make mistakes and start a battle from which there is no retreat.